Read This First

 - Poorly-Weighted Human Brain: A poorly-weighted human brain can be compared to a neural network with suboptimal weights.

-- Summary: The analogy of well-weighted and poorly-weighted human brains effectively illustrates the importance of weights in LLMs.
+- Training and Learning: The analogy of well-weighted and poorly-weighted human brains effectively illustrates the importance of weights in LLMs.

 - Central distinction: Confidentiality of LLM Weights helps separate what otherwise becomes compressed inside Confidentiality of LLM Weights.